 Employee health is a local responsibility supported by Group responsibilities in promoting health in all company activities.
-Group-wide tools are available for local use and are communicated within the bi-weekly Cross Company Group Safety (CCG-Safety) for learning, explaining, and sharing.
+Group-wide tools are available for local use and are communicated within the regular Cross Company Group Safety (CCG Safety) and/or Cross Company Group Human Resources for learning, explaining, and sharing.
 Local offers and measures increase the general health care of employees.
-These include subsidies for fitness studios, health days at the locations with the support of health insurance companies, affordable leasing of e-bikes, a welfare fund (e.g., in Altena), running groups and football teams (privately organized), information on "healthy cuisine", smoking cessation and stress management training are just some of the offers to maintain and strengthen the health of employees.
+These include subsidies for gyms, health days at the locations with the support of health insurance companies, affordable leasing of e-bikes, a welfare fund (e.g., in Altena), running groups and football teams (privately organized), information on "healthy cuisine", smoking cessation and stress management training aimed at maintaining and strengthening the health of employees.
 These local measures only apply to Nedschroef employees.
-Employees of personnel service providers are not involved here.

-Employees who do not take part in any health promotion program do not suffer any operational disadvantages if none of these offers are used.
+Employees who do not take part in any health promotion program do not suffer any operational disadvantages.

 The individual locations have implemented a company integration management.
-Employees who are ill for a long time can thus be gradually reintroduced to the task at hand.
+Employees who have been ill for a long time can thus be gradually reintroduced to the task at hand.
 If the activities can no longer be carried out for health reasons, alternative jobs will be offered where possible.
 The company doctors are involved in company integration management.